schollz/bol/README.md

 The document is used to filter out only the needed entries.
 The text content is either the fulltext of that entry, or an indicator ("ignore document" / "ignore entry") to help with reconstruction.

+# Compression / Encryption

+The archive is a AES encrypted tar.bz2 archive.
+Upon use, this archive is decrypted, then decompressed, and then stored in a temp directory.
+When finished, the temp directory is archived and then encrypted and then shredded.

 # Syncing

 There are two possible methods.